pdureau/wasm_demo/README.md

 Note: `wasi:http` 0.3 will be simplified.

-### Test with both wasi:cli/command and wasi:http/incoming-handler
+### Test with both wasi:cli/run and wasi:http/incoming-handler

-The component is compiling without errors but `wasmtime run ` doesn't import `wasi:http`:
+The component is compiling without errors but `wasmtime run ` doesn't handle `wasi:http`:

 ```
 wasmtime run test.wasm you false